foodfight/foodfight.github.com/source/_posts/2012-09-25-big-data-in-the-small-why-n-tier-architectures-are-an-antipattern.markdown

 where they demonstrated how to spin up an application cluster that includes a load balancer, 3 application servers, 1 database node, and 2 elasticsearch nodes.
-The recipes are on [github](https://github.com/karmi/chef-hello-cloud/) for your browsing pleasure
+The recipes are on [github](https://github.com/karmi/chef-hello-cloud/) for your browsing pleasure.
+Provided you have Vagrant and Chef Server setup on your workstation, you should be able to spin up the whole stack just by running `vagrant up`
 * Cloudant labs posted
   [their analyis](https://cloudant.com/blog/cloudant-labs-on-google-spanner/)
   of Google's globally distributed datastore known as